Ktothegd/OpenRefinery.AI/README.md

 - **Project Management:**
   - Flexible Project Creation: Allow for a variety of tasks, project creators can indicate their preferred payout, paraphrases needed, inspection count and language needed for more complex projects
-  - Examples galore: Miners are provided with live updates on all paraphrases curerntly pending, approved and rejected.
+  - Examples galore: Miners are provided with live updates on all paraphrases currently pending, approved and rejected.
 This prevents duplicate work and encourages high quality paraphrases
   - Progress tracking: Track the progress of your projects live using our dashboard and analysis tools
 - **Decentralised Infrastructure:**
   - Web3 Authentication: Create account anonymously using Internet Identity